Chosen your course? Made an application? Coming to Middlesex? Next step - find your new home.

 We appreciate that some students may decide not to live in halls from September.
 If you have already been made an offer and later change your mind you can cancel within 14 days from accepting your offer.
 A full refund of the £300 advance rent payment will be then given if this has already been paid.
 Otherwise, if the University has decided to withdraw your offer to study at Middlesex after your cancellation period, you will be also entitled to a full refund of your advanced rent.

-If you decide you would prefer to live in halls after 12 September, you can email accomm@mdx.ac.uk and we can advise on availability at that time.
+If you decide you would prefer to live in halls after the start of term, you can email accomm@mdx.ac.uk and we can advise on availability at that time.
 You would be charged rent from the date you move in.

 If you decide you would like to live in halls from January instead this may be possible, subject to availability.
 You would then need to either apply via www.mdx.ac.uk/accommodation from October or if you have already applied, drop the team an email on accomm@mdx.ac.uk to amend your existing contract.